 We are located between Keene and Peterborough, on the Dublin line.
-When you arrive, look for the "Open" flag and parking signs, and enter the large lot (on the right before our house, if coming from 101, and on the left after our house, if coming through Nelson).
-Park, and walk down the trail to the barn.
-The GPS will take you to our hous
+When you arrive, look for the "Open" flag and parking signs (painted like a cow), and enter the large lot (on the right BEFORE our house, if coming from 101, and on the left AFTER our house, if coming through Nelson).
+Park and walk down the trail to the barn.

 We are located between Keene and Peterborough, on the Dublin line.
-When you arrive, look for the "Open" flag and parking signs, and enter the large lot (on the right before our house, if coming from 101, and on the left after our house, if coming through Nelson).
-Park, and walk down the trail to the barn.
-The GPS will take you to our house/driveway, so look for the flag and signs!
+When you arrive, look for the "Open" flag and parking signs (painted like a cow), and enter the large lot (on the right BEFORE our house, if coming from 101, and on the left AFTER our house, if coming through Nelson).
+Park and walk down the trail to the barn.

 ~